 Your tour is still not finished as the landmark includes also a pretty large archaeological site beneath.
 At some 5-meter depth are the walls and pillars of what was likely a warehouse in Republican age, a 2nd-century private house (domus) later probably turned it into a block of flats as in the imperial age Trastevere area started to be more populated.

-To build this “insula”, workers kept part of the original walls, created a courtyard than we can partially see as well as we can view also traces of an ancient road, a small bath establishment, the original floor and the staircase to access the building.
+To build this “insula”, workers kept part of the original walls, created a courtyard that we can partially see as well as we can view also traces of an ancient road, a small bath establishment, the original floor, and the staircase to access the building.

 Walking through the different sections of this building of ancient Rome, you will see a blend of pagan images and more recent Christian objects such as a rub for the Baptism, as well as working areas.